Manga Force: The Ultimate Collection

 Although the publication was initially supposed to run to fifty published issues it was first extended to seventy-one issues, then to eighty-six issues (according to a Customer Care Consultant for the mangaforce magazine), finally ending its run at issue 102, which featured a live action movie.

-The first issue, published in late 2006 but not available to purchase until early 2007 and came at a special introductory price of £2.99, as opposed to the regular price of £8.99.
+The first issue was published in late 2006, but not available to purchase until early 2007.
+It came at a special introductory price of £2.99, as opposed to the regular price of £8.99.